 Shannon Brattebo has worked at Tetra Tech since 1999 as an environmental engineer specializing in lake and reservoir restoration and management, water quality monitoring, modeling, and assessment.
 Shannon holds a Bachelors in Civil and Environmental Engineering from Seattle University and a Masters in Civil and Environmental Engineering from the University of Washington.
 Among many accomplishments, Shannon and her team were nominated for the Best Paper of the Year Award by the Lake and Reservoir Management journal for the Lake Ketchum Restoration project in Western Washington.

 Addressing new and emerging issues and solutions in engineering

-Maureen Harris is a water resources engineer and joined Tetra Tech in 2012.
-She specializes in modeling, green infrastructure, and stormwater engineering.
-Maureen received both a Bachelor of Science and a Master of Science in Environmental Engineering from Michigan Technological University.
-We spoke with Maureen as part of our #INWED19 campaign to not only celebrate our brilliant women engineers but also to raise their profiles and encourage those who aspire to become engineers and work in STEM.
-Follow #WomenInStem on social media for more stories.
+As a water resources engineer, Raina Dwivedi specializes in integrated water resources management and watershed planning.
+Raina has a Bachelors in Civil and Environmental Engineering from University of Maryland, College Park and a Masters in Civil and Environmental Engineering from Stanford University.
+We spoke with Raina as part of our #INWED19 campaign to not only celebrate our brilliant women engineers but also to raise their profiles and encourage those who aspire to become engineers and work in STEM.
+Follow #WomeninSTEM on social media for more stories.